logiksecurity/ase-mcp/README.md

 - Debug: `enable_debug_log()` / `disable_debug_log()`.

-Save and export paths are gated by `ASE_OUTPUT_ROOT` (see SECURITY.md B-2): the extension must match the tool, and when the variable is set the resolved path must stay inside that root.
+Save and export paths are gated by `ASE_OUTPUT_ROOT` (see SECURITY.md B-2): the extension must match the tool, and when the variable is set, the resolved path must stay inside that root.

 ## Debug log